If you tend to buy healthy/organic/non-toxic versions of many household products, you may have seen ‘neem oil’ listed in the ingredients.

 How To Use Neem Oil For Plants

 You can use neem oil throughout the growing season on all types of plants.
+Just be careful with seedlings and young plants in general, as they tend to be more vulnerable to any type of spray.

 It’s best to start early in the season to prevent the main infection period of fungi, disrupt egg hatch of soft-bodied insects and target overwintering moths in the trunk and soil.